 Making the Rice

-- In a medium saucepan, heat the olive oil over medium-high heat, then saute the diced onion.
-Add a bay leaf and the salt; then cook for 5 minutes, stirring frequently.
+- In a medium saucepan, heat the fat over medium-high heat, then saute the diced onion.
+Add a bay leaf and the salt, then cook for 5 minutes, stirring frequently.

 - Stir in the 2 cups of rice and pour in the chicken broth.
 Cover and bring to a boil.

-- Reduce heat to medium low and cook for 15 minutes, then remove from heat and let stand for 5 minutes.
+- Reduce the heat to low and cook for 15 minutes, then remove from heat and let stand for 5 minutes.

 - Remove the lid and fluff the rice with a fork.
 Serve warm.

 - Sprinkle with green onions and parsley, and have the hot sauce and vinegar available for guests to add to their bowls.
 Add the vinegar 1 teaspoon at a time to your bowl.
+Also, add pickled pearl onions.
 Enjoy!

 Notes